Prague Attractions

 The displays and exhibits have bilingual explanations in Czech and English.

-Ticket Cost: €20 per person
+Ticket Price: €20 per person

-Discover Prague and its historical monuments, museums, and galleries with a 2, 3, or 4-Day Prague Card.
-Explore top attractions like Prague Castle, Prague Zoo, Lobkowicz Palace, and many more!
+Buy This TicketDiscover Prague and its historical monuments, museums, and galleries with a 1 to 6-Day Prague Card.
+Explore more than 70 attractions, including top sights like Prague Castle, National Technical Museum, and many more at just €64.

 National Technical Museum timings